NZ Herald Premium subscriptions hit new milestone, NZME half-year operating Ebitda at $19.4 million

 "For the first time in several years radio revenue is in growth.
 Even more pleasing is that this part of our business is showing continued momentum going into the second half of the year," Boggs said.

 "This is a great turnaround for NZME Radio.
 It is the result of our focus on ensuring we have the best talent on air to drive the resurgence of this channel.
-We've also been enhancing our sales teams with some of the best radio specialists in the market, to make sure we convert our increased share of the radio audience to deliver great results for our advertisers, " Boggs said.
+We've also been enhancing our sales teams with some of the best radio specialists in the market, to make sure we convert our increased share of the radio audience to deliver great results for our advertisers," Boggs said.

 NZME's multi-channel real estate platform OneRoof is also going from strength to strength.
-Launched just over a year ago, OneRoof revenue grew to $1.3 million for the first half of 2019.
-With its unique blend of high-quality real estate journalism and property listings, OneRoof is driving audience engagement with monthly unique browsers growing 33% in the past six months to 297,000.
+Launched just over a year ago, OneRoof revenue grew to $1.3m for the first half of 2019.
+With its unique blend of high-quality real estate journalism and property listings, OneRoof is driving audience engagement with monthly unique browsers growing 33 per cent in the past six months to 297,000.

-"While our 'new kids on the block', NZ Herald Premium and OneRoof are already proving their potential value to NZME, there have also been some exciting highlights in our print business during the past six months," Boggs said.
+"While our 'new kids on the block', NZ Herald Premium and OneRoof, are already proving their potential value to NZME, there have also been some exciting highlights in our print business during the past six months," Boggs said.

 ForsythBarr said earlier that there were signs OneRoof is gaining traction and audience momentum.